 These past months I realized that my blog, which is made using Wordpress, is very slow and that hurts the traffic.
-So I went looking for the problems and their solutions but nothing really worked, so I decided to switch everything.

 Today I’ll talk about that decision, its advantages and disadvantages.